 The Jewish Environmental Source Library includes over 400 texts, source sheets, and Divrei Torah (talks and sermons.)

-Greenfaith Resources for houses of worship for spirit stewardship and justice.
+Greenfaith Resources is a website with resources for houses of worship for spirit stewardship and justice.

 COEJL Energy Guide provides Jewish perspectives on policy issues and practical guidance for increasing energy efficiency and reducing your organization’s greenhouse gas emissions.